Classification and Compensation

 - Maintaining the University’s classification structures by monitoring statewide classification and compensation trends as it relates to labor market considerations.

-All positions (staff and EPA non-faculty) must be established/reclassified by Human Resources before any hiring transaction can be processed.
+All positions (staff and EHRA non-faculty) must be established/reclassified by Human Resources before any hiring transaction can be processed.
 A Personnel Budget Action Form (PBAF) and supporting documents must be used to establish all position types - staff, faculty, student, both salaried and wage.

 CLASSIFICATION/COMPENSATION HOW TO: